moagggi/hcktbrfst19/README.md

 # hcktbrfst21

-This is my hcktbrfst21 reprository.
+This is my hcktbrfst21 reprository, updated from the 2k19 version.

 For the commitments for the hcktbrfst 2k21.